7 min|Dr. Maya Kuczma

 9. Supplement with CoQ10

 A deficiency in CoQ10 affects our ability to create energy.
 This is particularly important in the heart as heart tissue uses a significant amount of CoQ10.
-Unfortunately, we synthesize less of it as we age, and statins, a medication commonly prescribed to lower cholesterol, depletes CoQ10 (hyperlink to first cardiovascular article).
+Unfortunately, we synthesize less of it as we age, and statins, a medication commonly prescribed to lower cholesterol, depletes CoQ10.
+Check out Basics of Heart Health.
 Supplementing with CoQ10 is helpful for most of us, but for those on statins, it is essential.

 10. Make friends with magnesium